-11-221.
-Building inspector and/or public works director responsible for providing safeguards in projects less than one acre or utilizing less than three (3) lots.
-Projects undertaken within the city limits of Jonesborough that are not subject to review and approval of the Jonesborough Planning Commission shall fall under the responsibility of the enforcement officers to see that the measures required in this chapter to protect the health and safety of the people and to protect the quality of surface water are carried out as needed.
-The enforcement officers shall require reasonable drainage and erosion and sedimentation control measures as part of the grading permit process outlined in § 11-222.
-Under no conditions shall the developer/contractor of a property allow silt or sedimentation to enter drainage ways or adjoining properties, or allowstormwater flows to adversely impact adjoining properties.
-Denuded areas, cuts, and slopes in areas outside the building site shall be properly covered within the same schedule as directed in § 11-208(14) of this chapter.
-Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+Projects undertaken within the city limits of Jonesborough that are not subject to review and approval of the Jonesborough Planning Commission shall fall under the responsibility of the Enforcement Officers to see that the measures required in this Chapter to protect the health and safety of the people and to protect the quality of surface water are carried out as needed.
+The Enforcement Officers shall require reasonable drainage and erosion and sediment control measures as part of the grading permit process outlined in Section 11-222.
+Under no conditions shall the developer/contractor of a property allow silt or sediment to enter drainage ways or adjoining properties, or allow stormwater flows to adversely impact adjoining properties.
+Denuded areas, cuts, and slopes in areas outside the building site shall be properly covered within the same schedule as directed in Section 11-208(14) of this Chapter.